SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 pretty_table(data, formatters = formatter, header = ["Δt"; names2])
 ```

+The table shows that indeed all schemes show the expected order of convergence.

 ### Third order MPRK schemes

-In this section, we proceed as above, but consider third order schemes instead.
+In this section, we proceed as above, but consider third order MPRK schemes instead.

 ```@example eoc
 # select 3rd order schemes